lkolder/GroceryStoreDatabase/README.md

 # GroceryStoreDatabase
-Data Wrangler portion of a group project application.
+Data Wrangler portion of a group project application which allowed for users to keep track of relevant information regarding their store.